zoot101/snapraid-daily/README.md

 ```

 Its a good idea to test the notification hook on its own before using it with
-**snapraid-daily** to make sure it works as desired.
+**SnapRAID-DAILY** to make sure it works as desired.
 To do that call it directly like
 above with a test email subject and body file like so:

 ```bash